centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 systemctl enable centreon-map-engine
 ```

-Centreon MAP Engine server is now started and enabled, let's install
+Centreon MAP Engine server is now started and enabled, so let's install
 the interface part of the extension.

 ## MAP web client installation

 ### Step 1: Install the business repository

-Install the Centreon Business repository, you can find it on the
+Install the Centreon Business repository.
+You can find this on the
 [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 ### Step 2: Install the MAP module